P/E RATIO: [PASS]

 QUARTERLY EARNINGS ONE YEAR AGO: [PASS]

 The growth rate of the current quarter's earnings compared to the same quarter a year ago must also be positive.
-PH's growth rate of 14.91% passes this test.
+PH's growth rate of -36.18% fails this test.

 Compare the earnings growth rate of the previous three quarters with long-term EPS growth rate.
 Earnings growth in the previous 3 quarters should be at least half of the long-term EPS growth rate.
-Half of the long-term EPS growth rate for PH is 6.47%.
-This should be less than the growth rates for the 3 previous quarters which are 39.50%, -4.76% and 10.56%.
-PH does not pass this test, which means that it does not have good, reasonably steady earnings.
+Half of the long-term EPS growth rate for PH is 2.62%.
+This should be less than the growth rates for the 3 previous quarters, which are 14.91%, 8.43%, and 26.25%.
+PH passes this test, which means that it has good, reasonably steady earnings.

 This strategy looks at the rate which earnings grow and evaluates this rate of growth from different angles.
 The 4 tests immediately following are detailed below.

-If the growth rate of the prior three quarter's earnings, 12.42%, (versus the same three quarters a year earlier) is less than the growth rate of the current quarter earnings, 14.91%, (versus the same quarter one year ago) then the stock passes.
+If the growth rate of the prior three quarter's earnings, 16.43%, (versus the same three quarters a year earlier) is greater than the growth rate of the current quarter earnings, -36.18%, (versus the same quarter one year ago) then the stock fails, with one exception: if the growth rate in earnings between the current quarter and the same quarter one year ago is greater than 30%, then the stock would pass.
+The growth rate over this period for PH is -36.2%, and it would therefore fail this test.

-The EPS growth rate for the current quarter, 14.91% must be greater than or equal to the historical growth which is 12.95%.
-PH would therefore pass this test.
+The EPS growth rate for the current quarter, -36.18% must be greater than or equal to the historical growth which is 5.25%.
+Since this is not the case PH would therefore fail this test.

 Companies must show persistent yearly earnings growth.
 To fulfill this requirement a company's earnings must increase each year for a five year period.
-PH, whose annual EPS growth before extraordinary items for the previous 5 years (from the earliest to the most recent fiscal year) were $3.40, $6.37, $7.45, $6.26 and $6.87, passes this test.
+PH, whose annual EPS growth before extraordinary items for the previous 5 years (from the earliest to the most recent fiscal year) were $6.37, $7.45, $6.26, $6.87, and $6.98, fails this test.

 LONG-TERM EPS GROWTH: [FAIL]